-"Om Shivo Namaasi Svadhitiste Pitaa Namaste (Astu) Ma Ma Hrimsihiz
+"Om Shivo Namaasi Svadhitiste Pitaa Namaste (Astu) Ma Ma Hrimsihi."

 This instrument (razor) is for auspiciousness.
-It is made of steet (metal) that is as strong as Vajra (a weapon).
+It is made of steel (metal) that is as strong as Vajra (a weapon).
 Let this razor be fit for cutting the hair.
-Let it not cause any pain whatsoever.
+Let if not cause any pain whatsoever.